 For her pioneering nine-day mission into space as a member of the Challenger shuttle crew, becoming the first American woman to "walk" in space.

 1990 Sylvia Alice Earle

 For achievements as an oceanic biologist, as an experienced, versatile, and intrepid diver, leader and/or pilot of record setting deep water dives in miniature submarines or submersibles.

 For her pioneering field studies of wild chimpanzees in Tanzania.

 For her Middle Eastern explorations into remote cultures and areas, including Euphrates River raft trip, and her books recording them.

 1984 Arlene Blum

-For mountaineering triumphs, leading the first woman's climbs of Mt.
-McKinley, Garwhal Himalaya Brigupanth, and Annapurna, and reaching 24,000 feet on Mt.
-Everest.
+For mountaineering triumphs, leading the first woman's climbs of Mount McKinley, Garwhal Himalaya Brigupanth, and Annapurna, and reaching 24,000 feet on Mount Everest.

 1975 Eugenie Clark